Synobsys/synobsys.github.io/standards/8-CodeReviewChecklist.md

 * Are error messages user-friendly?
 * Are there enough log events and are they written in a way that allows for easy debugging?

+## Ethics and Morality

+* Does this change make use of user data in a way that might raise privacy concerns?
+* Does the change exploit behavioral patterns or human weaknesses?
+* Might the code, or what it enables, lead to mental and physical harm for (some) users?
+* If the code adds or alters ways in which people interact with each other, are appropriate measures in place to prevent/limit/report harassment or abuse?
+* Does this change lead to an exclusion of a certain group of people or users?
+* Does this code change introduce any algorithm, AI, or machine learning bias?
+* Does this code change introduce any gender/racial/political/religious/ableist bias?

 ## Testing and Testability

 * Is the code testable?